-9. Disclosure of Interest
+3. Declarations of Interest

-9.1.
+3.1.
 Disclosure of Financial and Proximity Interests

-- a) Members must disclose the nature of their interest in matters to be discussed at the meeting.
-(Section 5.56 of the Local Government Act 1995.) - b) Employees must disclose the nature of their interest in reports or advice when giving the report or advice to the meeting.
+- a.
+Members must disclose the nature of their interest in matter to be discussed at the meeting.
+(Section 5.56 of the Local Government Act 1995.) - b.
+Employees must disclose the nature of their interest in reports or advice when giving the report or advice to the meeting.
 (Section 5.70 of the Local Government Act 1995.)